SVDiff: Compact Parameter Space for Diffusion Fine-Tuning: Method

 \subsection{Preliminary}

 \textbf{Diffusion models} StableDiffusion~\cite{rombach2022high}, the model we experiment with, is a variant of latent diffusion models (LDMs)~\cite{rombach2022high}.
 LDMs transform the input images $\bx$ into a latent code $\bz$ through an encoder $\mathcal{E}$, where $\bz = \mathcal{E}(\bx)$, and perform the denoising process in the latent space $\mathcal{Z}$.
-Briefly, a latent diffusion model $\hat{\bepsilon}_\theta$ is trained with a denoising objective:
+Briefly, a LDM $\hat{\bepsilon}_\theta$ is trained with a denoising objective:

 where $(\bz, \bc)$ are data-conditioning pairs (image latents and text embeddings), $\bepsilon \sim \mathcal{N}(\bzero, \bI)$, $t \sim \text{Uniform}(1, T)$, and $\theta$ represents the model parameters.
 We omit $t$ in the following for brevity.